Cross-Attention Head Position Patterns Can Align with Human Visual Concepts in Text-to-Image Generative Models: Conclusion

 \section{Conclusion}

-In this work, we present findings from our exploration of cross-attention layers in T2I models.
+In this work, we present findings from our exploration of cross-attention heads in T2I models.
 We demonstrate that head relevance vectors (HRVs) can be effectively and reliably constructed for human-specified visual concepts without requiring any modifications or fine-tuning of the T2I model.
 Furthermore, we show that HRVs can be successfully applied to improve performance of three visual generative tasks.
-Our work provides an advancement in understanding cross-attention layers and introduces novel approaches for exploiting these layers.
+Our work provides an advancement in understanding cross-attention layers and introduces novel approaches for exploiting these layers at the head-level.